Hospitality, Tourism & Event Management

 Hospitality and Tourism Administration (HTEM) will soon be Hospitality, Tourism and Event Management (HTEM)!

-Our career-focused bachelor’s degree in Hospitality and Tourism Administration (HTA) provides you with the professional and technical skills necessary to take you places in one of the fastest growing and most dynamic industries in the world.
+Our career-focused bachelor’s degree in Hospitality, Tourism and Event Management (HTEM) provides you with the professional and technical skills necessary to take you places in one of the fastest growing and most dynamic industries in the world.

 - Our program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA) since 1995.